 Prince Edward Island Book Award

 Since 2006, the Prince Edward Island Book Awards have celebrated the best in books by Prince Edward Islanders.
-Awards are given in four categories: fiction, non-fiction, poetry, and children's literature (new for 2020).
+Awards are given in four categories: fiction, non-fiction, poetry, and children's literature.

 Who is eligible?